solution-libre/pwnagotchi-hdmi-viewer/README.md

 ## Usage

-Plug in an HDMI display that is turned on your Raspberry Pi before sartting it up.
+Plug a previously turned on HDMI display into your Raspberry Pi before starting it up.

 ## Development